GRAINS-Soy sinks to one-month low on lagging exports, big supply

 December corn fell 1 cent to $3.66-3/4 a bushel, while CBOT December wheat gained 2 cents to $5.07-1/4 a bushel.

-The U.S. Department of Agriculture (USDA) was due to release its weekly harvest progress report later on Monday.

-The U.S. soybean harvest was expected to be about 70 percent finished, still behind average but a jump from 53 percent complete a week earlier, according to the average estimate of analysts polled by Reuters.
+The U.S. soybean harvest is expected to be about 70 percent finished, still behind average but a jump from 53 percent complete a week earlier, according to the average estimate of analyst polled by Reuters.

 The corn harvest was expected to be 64 percent complete, in line with the average pace.